djgrant/pg-xcopy/README.md

 }
 ```

-### Wildcard Tables
+### Wildcard tables

-Process all tables in a schema:
+Apply a configuration to all tables in a schema:

 ```python
 "tables": {